protobuffet/docusaurus-protobuffet/website/docs/how/usage.md

 ## [`docusaurus-protobuffet`](https://github.com/protobuffet/docusaurus-protobuffet/tree/master/packages/docusaurus-protobuffet)

-This toolset provides a suite of CLI commands to generate and manage documentation files for your Protobuf workspace.
-These generated files follow the Docusaurus convention of using MDX files and React components.
+This toolset provides a **suite of CLI commands** to generate and manage documentation files for your Protobuf workspace.
+These generated files follow the **Docusaurus convention of using MDX files and React components**.

 ### CLI Commands